-- CENELEC TC 106X
+– CENELEC TC 106X

-Question 4/5 – Electromagnetic compatibility (EMC) issues arising in the telecommunication environment
+Question 4/5 – Electromagnetic compatibility (EMC) aspects in ICT environment

-(Continuation of Questions 6/5, 8/5, 9/5 and 11/5)
+(Continuation of Question 4/5)

 Motivation

-The electromagnetic environment is changing rapidly through the development and installation of new types of electric equipment and infrastructure.
-Examples include wireless power transmission (WPT) systems with high power radio frequency current which changes the electromagnetic environment.
+The electromagnetic environment is changing rapidly through the development and installation of new types of electric/electronic equipment and evolving the telecommunication infrastructure.
+Examples include deployment of products with higher clock frequencies, deployment of new radio systems and use of wireless power transmission (WPT) systems with high power radio frequency current which changes the electromagnetic environment.
+Focus will be also addressed to electromagnetic aspects for the green growth deployment of ICT.

+On the other hand, the philosophy of EMC standard specified the protection of radio services used in close environments instead in the future it needs to address the deployment of high density of radio devices in the same environment and this will increase the mutual-interference and intermodulation cases.

+Aspect impacting the electromagnetic environment in telecommunication applications are:

-The use of switching power converters is getting more popular by the deployment of photovoltaic systems and wind turbines for utilization of natural energies.
-The switching power converter is installed in the electric systems such as air conditioners, power supply for ICT equipment, and LED lightings for power saving, charger for Electric Vehicles (EV) or Plug-in Hybrid EV, and so on.
+– The use of switching power converters that is becoming more popular by the deployment of photovoltaic systems and wind turbines for utilization of natural energies.
+The switching power converter is installed in the electric systems such as air conditioners, power supply for ICT equipment, and LED lightings for power saving, charger for Electric Vehicles (EV) or Plug-in Hybrid EV (PHEV), and so on;

-The popular use of a variety of both wireless and wireline technologies for the exchange of voice and data over short-range connection and telecommunications networks, for example:
+– The popular use of a variety of both wireless and wireline technologies for the exchange of voice and data over short-range connection and telecommunications networks, for example:

-- The deployment of public Wi-Fi access points in cities, suburbs and communities;
+• The deployment of public Wi-Fi access points in cities, suburbs and communities;

-- The use of wireless Access technologies (Wi-MAX, UWB, NFC, LTE, 5G etc.);
+• The use of wireless Access technologies (Wi-MAX, UWB, NFC, LTE, 5G etc.);

-- The use of various type of wireless or wireline equipment such as mobile phones, tablets, mobile data and wideband data access terminal equipment, changes the Electromagnetic (EM) environment.
+• The use of various type of wireless or wireline equipment such as mobile phones, tablets, mobile data and wideband data access terminal equipment, changes the Electromagnetic (EM) environment.

-Wearable equipment and wireless systems will be used in vicinity of ICT equipment in telecommunication and data centres, and the wearable equipment is required to operate correctly in the high-level electromagnetic field.
+Furthermore, wearable devices and wireless systems will be used in vicinity of ICT equipment in telecommunication and data centres, and the wearable devices are required to operate correctly in the high-level electromagnetic field.

 The situation that ICT equipment is used in the vicinity of radio communications systems will be far more common with the growth of distributed ICT devices.
 Low transmission rate wireless systems that use distributed ICT devices for transmitting data from various kinds of sensors may become candidates of victim devices by disturbance from telecommunication networks.

-Hence it is necessary to study methodologies for predicting and mitigating EMC problems that may prevent these technologies from working successfully.
+Hence, it is necessary to study methodologies for predicting and mitigating EMC problems that might impact the operation of these technologies.

 The EMC requirements for general ICT equipment are studied and published by IEC CISPR and TC77.
-However, the requirements cannot be directly applied for all ICT equipment as the convergence of information technology (IT) and communication equipment, because they do not consider influences on wired/wireless communications and characteristics of sensitive equipment in telecommunication and data centres.
+However, the requirements cannot be directly applied for all ICT equipment as the convergence of information technology (IT) and communication equipment, because they do not always consider influences on wired/wireless communications and characteristics of sensitive equipment in telecommunication and data centres.
 Therefore, studies on the EMC requirements for ICT equipment are essential in ITU-T for keeping quality and reliability of ICT systems and services.

-This question aims to establish thorough EMC requirements including emission and immunity requirements for ICT equipment, and countermeasures for facilities to maintain a proper electromagnetic environment for ICT systems and services.
+This question aims to establish thorough EMC requirements including emission and immunity requirements for ICT equipment, and countermeasures for facilities to reduce electromagnetic compatibility issues and maintain a controlled electromagnetic environment for ICT systems and services.

-It is also important to apply requirements for electric and electronic apparatuses used in ICT facilities to maintain a proper electromagnetic environment for ICT systems.
+It is also important to define requirements for electric and electronic apparatuses used in ICT facilities to maintain a suitable electromagnetic environment for ICT systems.

 The following Recommendations and handbooks, in force at the time of approval of this Question, fall under its responsibility: